DIY – The Basics in Joinery, Painting & Decorating and Tiling (classroom-based)

 There are no specific recommended prior learning requirements for this qualification.

-- Men & Women looking to extend a very basic DIY knowledge in order to complete common DIY repair and maintenance tasks in the home.
+- Men and women looking to extend a very basic DIY knowledge in order to complete common DIY repair and maintenance tasks in the home

 How to apply